Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-09-Multiple-Credential-Operator.md

 3. per-Resource secrets: Will not be implemented unless there is strong user demand.
 We believe that per-ResourceGroup secrets should be sufficiently granular.

 ## Open questions
-1. Do we need to support both per-resource and per-resource-group credentials?
-2. Do we want a serviceoperator.azure.com/subscription-id annotation that we write?
-We can use this to protect against users accidentally updating credential to move resources between subscriptions.
-3. Spell out what fields are in aso-credential. clientid/subscriptionid/tenantId/etc?
+1. Spell out what fields are in aso-credential. clientid/subscriptionid/tenantId/etc?
-4. How are we going to make this work for Managed Identity?
+2. How are we going to make this work for Managed Identity?
-5. Replace the above-mentioned(in options) annotations with spec property?

 ## Consequences